karthik9441/AWS-DevOps-HandsOn/2-RDS-EC2-VPC-Connection/README.md

 RDS + EC2 within VPC
-This project demonstrates how to securely connect an EC2 instance to a MySQL RDS database inside a custom VPC.
-The setup ensures secure communication between EC2 and RDS through private networking.
+This project demonstrates how to connect an EC2 instance to a MySQL RDS database within a VPC, ensuring secure and private communication.

-Steps Taken:
+Steps:
-Custom VPC Setup:
+Create Custom VPC:

-Created a VPC with public and private subnets to isolate the RDS instance for security.
+Set up a VPC with both public and private subnets.

-EC2 Instance Launch:
+Launch EC2 Instance:

-Launched an EC2 instance in the public subnet to act as the access point for the database.
+Deploy an EC2 instance in the public subnet for database access.

-Configured security groups to allow communication from the EC2 to the RDS.

-RDS Instance Setup:
+Launch RDS Instance:

-Created an RDS MySQL instance in the private subnet to avoid exposure to the internet.
+Deploy MySQL RDS in the private subnet to keep it isolated from the public internet.

-Enabled IAM roles and policies for secure access.

-Database Connectivity:
+Connect EC2 to RDS:

-Used MySQL CLI on the EC2 instance to connect to the RDS instance privately.
+Use MySQL CLI on EC2 to connect securely to the RDS instance within the VPC.

-Verified secure communication within the VPC without needing public IPs.

-Key Learnings:
+Learnings:
-VPC Networking: Understanding how private and public subnets work within a VPC for secure architecture.
+Understanding VPC structure with public and private subnets.

-RDS and EC2 Security: Setting up security groups, IAM roles, and private communication for safe data access.
+Managing RDS and EC2 security using security groups and IAM roles.

-Best Practices: Ensuring that the database remains isolated within the private subnet while maintaining efficient access from EC2.
+Ensuring secure, private database connectivity within a VPC.